+health

+training

+Promoting health and wendering

-health training Thera has also had a particular focus on health in 2022-23, in order to tackle the significant health inequalities experienced by people with a learning disability (as shown in the LeDeR report and elsewhere).
-Following the first RESTORE2[TM] Mini6 training project in 2021-22, Thera was awarded funding from NHS England to roll this training out, alongside STOMP7, to support staff, families and other professionals.
+Thera has also had a particular focus on health in 2022-23, in order to tackle the significant health inequalities experienced by people with a learning disability (as shown in the LeDeR report and elsewhere).

+Following the first RESTORE2TM Mini6 training project in 2021-22, Thera was awarded funding from NHS England to roll this training out, alongside STOMP7, to support staff, families and other professionals.
 This training was co-delivered by 15 trainers with a learning disability and reached 675 paid and unpaid carers and people with a learning disability from February to November 2022.
 We estimate that this impacts at least 530 people supported across Thera Group companies.

-12.8% 12.8% 2.2% 0.2% RESTORE2[TM] Mini and the SBARD tool support paid and unpaid carers of people with a learning disability to spot early soft signs of deterioration and raise concerns and ensure action is taken by the relevant health professional.
-See our 2021-22 social impact report for more details on our previous work on Stopping the Over Medication of People with a Learning Disability and/or PBS is an approach to support that promotes overall quality of life by understanding each person's individual support needs, communication, behaviour and life as a whole.
+4 PBS is an approach to support that promotes overall quality of life by understanding each person's individual support needs, communication, behaviour and life as a whole.
 It includes supporting people with anxiety, agitation or behaviours that may be seen as concerning to understand the cause and function of any complex behaviour and introduce comprehensive and recognised methods for improving wellbeing.
 Rather than focusing on managing behaviour through restrictions and medication, PBS looks to create a positive environment in which the person can continue to develop and thrive.

 5 Person-centred planning is a way of planning with a person, not for them.
-It uses tools to help the person think about their lives now, and in future. this project.
+It uses tools to help the person think about their lives now, and in future.

-Autism

-measure
+6 RESTORE2TM Mini and the SBARD tool support paid and unpaid carers of people with a learning disability to spot early soft signs of deterioration and raise concerns and ensure action is taken by the relevant health professional.
+See our 2021-22 social impact report for more details on our previous work on this project.

+7 Stopping the Over Medication of People with a Learning Disability and/or Autism measure

 We undertook more in-depth impact measures for this project, which showed the change in people's confidence and knowledge before and after the training.
-Some people reported the continuing effects of this many months later and we will look to increase our measurement of longterm impact in future work.
+Some people reported the continuing effects of this many months later and we will look to increase our measurement of long-term impact in future work.

-At the end of the project, we also

-learning and practice across Thera Group.